neuronetio/gantt-schedule-timeline-calendar/.github/ISSUE_TEMPLATE/question-or-help-needed.md

 ---

-**Your question and description of the problem goes here** Live or not to live?
+**Your question and description of the problem goes here** To be or not to be?

 **Code**
 You can paste your code and data examples here if it will help to answer the question.